Alternatives to Phenotips: a 2026 field guide for clinical pedigree software

 Gesture drawing

-HPO phenotype capture✓ (core)
+HPO phenotype capture✓ (clinical)✓ (educational)

 ICD-10 disease annotation